grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 | `exec`         | string | Name of exported JS function to execute.                                         | `"default"` |
 | `env`          | object | Environment variables specific to this scenario.                                 | `{}`        |
 | `tags`         | object | [Tags](/using-k6/tags-and-groups) specific to this scenario.                     | `{}`        |

-\* Except `gracefulStop` which is disabled for the externally-controlled executor.

 Possible values for `executor` are the executor name separated by hyphens:
 - `shared-iterations`